One of my favorite things to do is photograph the beautiful San Francisco gardens. I love the color and variety of the gardens throughout the city.

 You will find this hidden gem on the eastern side of Golden Gate Park.
 With more than 60,000 plants, I find it's a different experience every time I visit.

-Another thing I enjoy about the Botanical Gardens is that they aren't very crowded.
-You plenty of space to roam around without having to push through the crowds.
+Another thing I enjoy about the Botanical Garden is that they aren't very crowded.
+You have plenty of open space to roam around without having to push through the crowds.

 You can also visit any time of the year, as there is always something in bloom!

-Best Time to Visit: My favorite time to go is in the spring, when I find a number of gorgeous plants in bloom.
-Another great time to visit is late December to early March when the Magnolia trees bloom.
+Best Time to Visit: My favorite time to go is in the spring when I find a number of gorgeous plants in bloom.
+Another great time to visit is in the winter months (usually from December to early March) when their Magnolia collection of trees are in bloom.
 The Botanical Garden staff hands out a self-guided walking tour map at this time, so you don't miss any of these beauties during your visit.

 The Conservatory of Flowers offers a beautiful display of colorful plants and flowers both inside and out.
 They often switch out the flowers in their outdoor area to make sure their outdoor gardens are always in bloom.

-Inside, you will find five special temperature controlled areas with plants from around the world.
+Inside this living museum, you will find five special temperature-controlled areas with plants from around the world.
 You can see everything from Orchids to Carnivorous plants.

 Make sure you don't miss their special exhibits.
 I love them as range from butterfly gardens to beautifully sculptured objects made out of flowers.

 Best Time to Visit: You can visit all year long.
-Since each room is temperature controlled, you will always find something in bloom.
+Since each room is temperature-controlled, you will always find something in bloom.
+You will find several types of plants in bloom all year long.

 Just a few steps from the Conservatory of Flowers is where you will find one of the most gorgeous San Francisco gardens.
 It's filled with colorful Dahlias.